 - Share a situation where you saw a team member struggling and stepped in to help.

-- Describe a time when you had to motivate your team to meet a tight deadline.
+- Describe when you had to motivate your team to meet a tight deadline.

 - Give me an example of when you decided it was best to postpone making a business-critical decision and how you explained it to your boss.